 And this is just the start.
 JNI will add new elements to Asian Stories over time to help ensure that the world’s most important region is covered by the world’s best journalism.

-Asian Stories is funding reporting collaborations between Asian and international media on major regional issues and themes to be published in 2021.
+Asian Stories is funding reporting collaborations between Asian and international media on major regional issues.

 News in Asia report

-A second initial component of Asian Stories will be a News in Asia report, published by JNI in collaboration with the Journalism and Media Studies Centre (JMSC) at the University of Hong Kong and the News and Media Research Centre (NMRC) at Canberra University, the Australian partner institute of the Reuters Institute at Oxford University, which publishes the annual Digital News Report.
+A second initial component of Asian Stories will be a News in Asia report, published by JNI in collaboration with the Journalism and Media Studies Centre at the University of Hong Kong and the News and Media Research Centre at the University of Canberra, the Australian partner institute of the Reuters Institute at Oxford University, which publishes the annual Digital News Report.